SongminYu/render/docs/todos/actions.md

   - generate the building stock and summary files, then verify
     - total population of each NUTS3 region
     - the distribution percentages by id_region and id_location, then compare with GHSL data
-- [ ] behavior profiles need to be updated
-  - [ ] for households, the occupancy/app/hot-water profiles all need to be averaged/smoothed, and the "teleworking" scenario profiles should be weighted-average based on an assumption of a share of the teleworking ratio
-  - [ ] for tertiary sectors, the profiles (especially occupancy profiles) should be carefully updated
 - [ ] Develop the main logics for construction, based on the population data development
   - we have regional population, then number of buildings that are necessary to be built in each period will be calculated
-- [ ] link renovation action to ownership --> currently `id_ownership` is initialized only for unit-users.
+- [ ] link renovation action to ownership
+  - currently `id_ownership` is initialized only for unit-users.
+  - this will also limit the renovation rate?
+- [ ] during calibration, behavior profiles need to be updated
+  - [ ] for households,
+    - the occupancy/app/hot-water profiles all need to be replaced with smooth synthetic profiles
+    - the "teleworking" scenario profiles should be weighted-average based on an assumption of a share of the teleworking ratio
+  - [ ] for tertiary sectors, the profiles (especially occupancy profiles) should be carefully updated

 ### Sirin